cboard-org/cboard/README.md

 ### `yarn build-cordova-debug`

 Use this to produce non-minified build for use in debugging within Cordova.
-It uses `react-app-rewired` & `config-overrides.js` to  customize webpack operation without ejecting react.
+It uses `craco` & `craco.config` to customize webpack operation without ejecting react.

 See [CBoard](https://github.com/nous-/cboard) repo for packaging this CBoard application within Cordova.